Ansar ul-Islam (Pakistan)

-Ansar ul-Islam was founded in 2004 by Pir Saif-ur Rehman, an Afghan Sufi preacher, influenced by the Barelvi movement of Sunni Islam.
-They are a militant Islamist group in North-west Pakistan and are rivals of Lashkar-e-Islam.
+Ansar ul-Islam was a Barelvi Sunni Islamist militant group which operated in North-west Pakistan.
+It was founded in 2004 by Pir Saif-ur Rehman, an Afghan Sufi preacher, influenced by the Barelvi movement of Sunni Islam.
+The group was a rival to Lashkar-e-Islam.

-The group was being led by Qazi Mehboob-ul-Haq in As of 2013.
+By 2013n the group was being led by Qazi Mehboob-ul-Haq.

 The group was banned by the Pakistani government in June 2008, and the ban was renewed in Pakistan's 2014 National Internal Security Policy.